millimelon/TESC-Farm-Intern25/documents/timeline.md

 # Wash Station Data Foundation Timeline
-this doubles as a curriculum timeline for Student Learning contracts.
+This doubles as a curriculum timeline for Student Learning contracts.

 ## Weeks 1-2: Preparation and Initial Setup
 -   Obtain necessary approvals from school administration and relevant authorities. ##first meetings for the aproval process were in early december.